 The hardest part about email marketing is building your list to send the actual emails to.
 There are many different methods for collecting those precious emails.
 If you are an e-commerce store or simply a brick n' mortar location, you could draw people in with some sweet discounts.
 The key to collecting people's email addresses for marketing is to make sure you are providing value in each and every email you send them.

 The ANA, the Association of National Advertisers, found "When it comes to purchases made as a result of receiving a marketing message, email has the highest conversion rate (66%) when compared to social, direct mail..."

-But email marketing is not only a marketing tip for retailers, but it can also be used for B2B companies.
+But email marketing is not only a marketing tip for retailers.
+It can also be used for B2B companies.
 However, instead of sending your list offers and discounts, content drives B2B email marketing.
 The content you should send your list is entirely up to you.
-It can be blogs, podcasts, guides, case studies etc. It is vital for any B2B email marketing list to be segmented based on your business.
-If you offer a couple different services, make sure you have those email addresses properly tagged to whatever they are interested in.
+It can be blogs, podcasts, guides, case studies, etc. It is vital for any B2B email marketing list to be segmented based on your business.
+If you offer a couple of different services, make sure you have those email addresses properly tagged to whatever they are interested in.

 If you're worried that email marketing will be taking up too much time or money, you will be glad to know that for every $1 invested in your email strategy, you can expect an average return of $38.

 Even in the digital world in which most of the business world operates, printed marketing materials are still very effective.

 While there is a lot you can do online to make your business stand out, it is still essential to market your business offline.